1kazuza/google-homepage/README.md

 # The Google Page Project

 This project is a Google web page's front end.
-This page will be updated.
+This page will be updated soon.